fuegovic/Starguard/docs/env_file.md

 {"status": "starting", "uptime_seconds": 5.0, "gateway": "connecting"}
 ```

+Neither loop field appears there, because nothing has been measured yet.
+A
+monitor that reads them has to tolerate their absence in this state as well
+as in the ones below.

 Once connected, the payload also names each of the bot's two reconciling
 loops, whether or not that loop is turned on: